pb866/auxdata/README.md

 Version history
 ===============

-Version 0.6
+Version 0.8
 -----------
-- Initial auxiliary files with obsolete python scripts and Julia scipts for the derivation of MCM photolysis parameterisations and plotting
+- Removed module `make_plots` for plotting of DSMACCanalysis output (see https://github.com/pb866/DSMACCanalysis.git)
+- New module `ChemPhysConst` with important chemical and physical constants in natural sciences

 Version 0.7 – 0.7.2
 -------------------